Jarl-Bjoern/Yggdrasil/README.md

 <a name="automated_install"></a>
 ## 🔧 Using the automated variant

+If you are already familiar with the program, then you can also run it completely automatically using the `cat <<EOF` command.

 ```bash
 # Automated Variant text based without Hardening
 cat <<EOF | sudo python3 /opt/Yggdrasil/yggdrasil.py -sH